zhullyb/monyhar/monyhar/services/README.md

 across a broad variety of use cases.
 To enable this goal, we have rigorous standards on services' structure and public API design.
 Before doing significant work in `//services` (or other places where services are defined), please internalize these standards.
-All Chromium developers are responsible for upholding them!
+All Monyhar developers are responsible for upholding them!

 ### Public Service APIs